adriza163/ChickenDetectionSystem/README.md

 *Adriza Rafly Azlami - 2155301006*

 ## Background
 Computer Vision technology is now widely used in various fields, including animal husbandry.
 One of its applications is the automatic detection of livestock through images or cameras.
-This project aims to build a simple system that can detect chickens using the Augmented Bounding method, with the results being the label "chicken" and a level of confidence (confidence score).
+This project aims to build a simple system that can detect chickens using the Augmented Bounding method, with the results being the label "chicken" and "turkey" and a level of confidence (confidence score).
 This system does not perform further training or learning, but only recognizes chickens from images or cameras directly.

 ## Objective
 - Developing a simple Computer Vision-based system that can automatically detect chicken objects using the Augmented Bounding method.